Contrast-Security-OSS/docs/content/installation/java/JavaSupportedTechnologies.md

 tags: "Java agent installation containers JDKs frameworks libraries support troubleshooting" -->

-Contrast is tested to be compatible with the following technologies, but we're also compatible with many more.
+Contrast is tested and proven to be compatible with the following technologies; however, Contrast is also compatible with many more that aren't listed.

 |Supported JDKS                             | Supported Containers                 | Supported Application Frameworks
 |:-------------- |:-------------------- |:--------------------------------